Elaakarsh31/Life/README.md

 #### A place where you can find all the hodpitals, vaccine centers, blood banks, NGOs or any other organisation

 ## How To Use?

+- First user asked whether he/she a patient or an organization